DiamessoGroup/chez-sergio/src/components/SubBanner/SubBanner.md

 ### Description

-Banner for pages other than Home p\Page
+Banner for pages other than the Home Page.

+It takes two props:

+- A title for the Banner
+- And a Small Description for the page